 Three directors are to be elected by the holders of common stock.
-Susan B. Bayh, Gary L. Kaseff, and Patrick M. Walsh have each been nominated for a term of three years and until their respective successors have been elected and qualified.
+James M. Dubin, Greg A. Nathanson and Jeffrey H. Smulyan have each been nominated for a term of three years and until their respective successors have been elected and qualified.
+All these nominees will be elected by the Class A and Class B common stock voting together as a single class.
 Messrs.
-Kaseff and Walsh will be elected by the Class A and Class B common stock voting together as a single class.
-Mrs. Bayh will be elected by the Class A common stock voting separately as a single class.
-Mrs. Bayh and Messrs.
-Kaseff and Walsh are members of the present board of directors.
+Dubin, Nathanson and Smulyan are members of the present board of directors.